How to measure bra size at home for the perfect fit every time

 When in my cycle should I measure bra size?

-Your bra sizing changes throughout your cycle, so this is a valid concern.
-Most of us will notice an increase in boob size as we approach our period.
+Your bra sizing changes throughout your cycle, but most of us will notice an increase in boob size as we approach our period.
 While it’s nothing to worry about (it’s just caused by fluctuating hormones), it could give you an inaccurate measurement when it comes to bra fitting.

 “Somewhere in the middle of your cycle is normally a good time to find your usual size,” advises Laura.
 “If you notice a dramatic increase in cup size in the week before your period, it might be worth investing in a bigger bra just for that time of the month.
 Or, stock up on styles with stretchy lace for days when you need a little more room.”